asu-ke-web-services/react-cornea/README.md

 # Usage

-React Cortex provides utility functions for you to test your React components.
+React Cornea provides utility functions for you to test your React components.

 Here is an example using Mocha: